AgnosPCB/documentation/docs/how_to/Inspection_workflow.md

 ---

-To start the capture processing simply click the **CAPTURE REFERENCE** button.
+To start the capture process, simply click the **CAPTURE REFERENCE** button.
 The AOI will focus automatically on the selected quadrant and start capturing the entire PCBA in a matter of seconds.

 ![Capture reference button](../assets/v7/uui-ref_livepreview-capture.png){.center}

 ![Capturing process](../assets/v7/uui-ref_stitching.png){.center}

-After capturing the PCBA, the mosaic window will pop up allowing to store the image for quick usage.
+After capturing the PCBA, the mosaic window will pop up allowing you to store the image for quick access.

 !!! note "Note"
     All taken REFERENCES will be stored automatically.
 The mosaic helps to quickly load the most used REFERENCES.